• Skip to primary navigation

 How CE Provider Reporting Times Impact the Licence Renewal Process

 It’s also important to understand that CE providers can legally take 5–30 days (depending on the state’s rules) to report an agent’s earned CE credits to the Department of Insurance.
 Some CE providers offer same-day credit reporting, but they are under no legal obligation to do so.
 In our experience, on average, most other providers take 3–4 days to report credits.
-At BetterCE, we understand how important timely reporting is to the renewal process, so we report credits twice daily and 3–4 times daily at the end of the month.
+At BetterCE, we understand the importance of timely reporting in the renewal process.
+We report credits twice daily and three to four times daily at the end of the month.

 What Happens if an Agent Completes CE Close to Their License Expiration Date?